xinghua0123/TKG/README.md

 ```ingress.kubernetes.io/force-ssl-redirect: "true"```: Tells Contour to redirect HTTP requests to the HTTPS site.
 ```kubernetes.io/ingress.class: contour```: Tells Contour that it should handle this Ingress object.

-The certificate is issued in the name of the hosts listed in the ```tls:``` section, grafana.aws.ronk8s.cf and stored in the secret grafana.
-Behind the scenes, cert-manager creates a certificate CRD to manage the lifecycle of the certificate, and then a series of other CRDs to handle the challenge process.

 The host name, ```grafana.aws.ronk8s.cf``` is a CNAME to the ```envoy.aws.ronk8s.cf``` record that was created in the first section, and must be created in the same place as the ```envoy.aws.ronk8s.cf``` record was.
 That is, in your cloud provider.
 This lets requests to ```grafana.aws.ronk8s.cf``` resolve to the external IP address of the Contour service.
 They are then forwarded to the Contour pods running in the cluster:
 ```
 nslookup grafana.aws.ronk8s.cf